x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/view-statistics.md

 # View statistics for public folders and public folder items

 You can use the Exchange Management Shell to retrieve statistics about a public folder, such as the display name, creation time, last user modified time, last user access, and item size.
 You can use this information to make decisions about deleting or retaining public folders.
-'LastAccessedTime' is not available for Exchange Online.

 > [!NOTE]
 > While you can view some of the quota and usage information in the Exchange admin center (EAC), this information is incomplete, and we recommend that you use the Exchange Management Shell to view public folder statistics.
 To view quota and usage information for public folders by navigating to **Public Folders** \> **Edit** ![Edit icon](../../media/ITPro_EAC_EditIcon.png) \> **Mailbox usage**.